Clapton, London: Administrative history

 The Ancient Parish of Hackney split from Stepney in the Middle Ages and had consistent boundaries from that time on.

-The parish was part of a highly autonomous area of south-east Middlesex called the Tower Hamlets (or Tower division) which exercised power that were normally held at county and hundred level.
+The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets), a historic ‘county within a county’, under the leadership of the Lord-Lieutenant of the Tower Hamlets (the post was always filled by the Constable of the Tower of London).
+The military loyalty to the Tower meant local men served in the Tower garrison and Tower Hamlets Militia, rather than the Middlesex Militia.
+This arrangement lasted until 1900.

 In 1900 the Metropolitan Borough of Hackney was formed, using the boundaries of the former parish, and it became part of the County of London.
 In 1965 Hackney merged with the boroughs of Shoreditch and Stoke Newington to form the modern London Borough of Hackney, part of a new larger county of Greater London.

 Upper and Lower Clapton

 Clapton was a linear hamlet covering an extended roadside area.

 From the early 19th century, manorial courts distinguished the parts north and south of Lea Bridge Road as Upper and Lower Clapton, and those names soon passed into general use with Hackney Lane becoming known as Lower and Upper Clapton roads.
 In the late 19th century the stretch of road through the Clapton Common to Stamford Hill was named Clapton Common.

 The junction with Lea Bridge Road is still used to define Upper and Lower Clapton; Kenninghall Road is an extension of Lea Bridge Road and as such also provides a convenient point of reference between the two parts of Clapton.

 Clapton Park, on the eastern side of Lower Clapton, combines Victorian terraces around Chatsworth Road and the post-war Clapton Park Estate.
 In the east of this neighbourhood, terraced housing was demolished by Hackney Council and rebuilt in the 1970s, with a small shopping precinct around Gilpin Square, and is today mostly a low-rise estate.
-Chatsworth Road's market, which historically ran 4-5 days a week, was revived as a Sunday market in 2010, having closed in 1990.
+Chatsworth Road's market, which historically ran 4–5 days a week, was revived as a Sunday market in 2010, having closed in 1990.